 - If possible, double the box.
 The packed box should be slipped into a larger box, padding the empty space around the carton with adequate cushioning.

 Having a clear understanding of how to ship large items means increased revenue as you no longer restrict yourself to shipping locally.
-With the right courier company, you can be sure of fewer damaged items and increased number of satisfied customers.
+With the right courier company, you can be sure of fewer damaged items and an increased number of satisfied customers.